 Academic Standing and Progress

 To remain in good academic standing for federal and institutional aid, an Ithaca College undergraduate student must successfully complete 67% of all credit hours attempted.
-Class grades of F, W, I or U are not considered to be successfully completed classes.
+Classes in which the student earns grades of F, W, I or U are not considered successfully completed.
 Transfer credits accepted by Ithaca College are included in this calculation.
-A student's progress toward program pursuit is reviewed at the end of each spring semester.
+A student's program pursuit progress is reviewed at the end of each spring semester.

-To remain in good academic standing for federal and institutional aid, an Ithaca College undergraduate student must have earned a cumulative grade point of average of at least 1.8 by the end of his/her first year of study.
-A cumulative grade point average of 2.0 is required for all subsequent years.
-Ithaca College reviews cumulative grade point average at the end of the spring semester each academic year.
+To remain in good academic standing for federal and institutional aid, Ithaca College undergraduate students with attempted credits between .50 and 29.50 must have earned a cumulative grade point average of at least 1.8. and a cumulative grade point average of 2.0 is required for students whose attempted credits are 30 and greater.
+Ithaca College reviews the cumulative grade point average at the end of the spring semester of each academic year.

-A student who fails to meet the above requirements will be ineligible for federal and institutional financial aid until the appropriate standards are achieved.
-A student may request a waiver of these eligibility requirements by submitting a Waiver Request Form to the Office of Student Financial Services.
-The information submitted should include the following information:
+To request a waiver of these eligibility requirements, the student may submit a Satisfactory Academic Progress Waiver Request form to the Office of Student Financial Services.
+The information submitted should include the following:

-- The reason why he/she did not meet the minimum academic requirements listed above.
+- The reason why the student was not able to meet the minimum academic requirements.

 - Documentation of any unique circumstance that may have contributed to the student’s inability to meet the standards.

 - A plan for meeting the standards in a reasonable time frame.
-This plan may include an academic plan that the student creates with an academic advisor.
+This plan should include an academic plan that the student creates with an academic advisor.